-Mazda conducts a range of investor relations initiatives in keeping with its policy of fair and timely disclosure of information.
+Mazda engages in a variety of investor relations initiatives in keeping with its policy of timely and appropriate disclosure of information.

 The Company's dividend policy is to determine the dividend by taking into account the fiscal year's business results, as well as factors such as the prevailing management environment.
-Regrettably, the Company elected to suspend the payment of a year-end dividend for this fiscal year, due to the incurring of a current net loss and in consideration of the status of its retained earnings carried forward.
+In consideration of the status of its retained earnings carried forward, the Company decided to forgo payment of a year-end dividend for FY ended March 31, 2013.
 Mazda views shareholder returns as one of its top priorities, and aims to resume dividend payments as soon as possible.

 Full fiscal year

 FY March 2013

 |Income before tax||39.1||94.4|